Musislik/fpga_uart/README.md

 ![thumbnail_image](https://github.com/user-attachments/assets/048f75a0-91db-4b56-8333-fce31b304478)

 Output of uart_tx will be connected to the input of a LIFO buffer.
+Clock enable will be only in Top level.